 Haunted houses west of Seattle

 Kitsap Haunted Fairgrounds in Bremerton boasts 22,000 square feet of indoor space spanning three buildings on the fairgrounds with concessions.
 The lights-on time 5:00 pm – 6:00 pm is only $5.00 and specifically for young children with the scare factor turned way, way down.
 Open Fridays and Saturdays in October, plus October 26 and Halloween.
 Tickets: GA $15.

 Haunted houses east of Seattle

-Tacoma haunted houses
+Tacoma haunted houses and ghostly tours

 Haunted houses in south Puget Sound

 Listed roughly going north to south.